 - 1 lb chicken tenderloins

-- 1/4 cup ghee or coconut oil for frying - you might need a bit more as you fry
+- 1/4 cup light olive oil or ghee or refined coconut oil, or avocado oil for frying - you may need a bit more as you fry

 Instructions